 - 1 tablespoon extra virgin olive oil

-- 1 medium butternut squash about 2 pounds, peeled and sliced into ¾-inch cubes
+- 1 medium butternut squash, about 2 pounds, sliced into ¾-inch cubes

 - 1 tablespoon chipotle paste